DC Universe Trading Card Sets

 In 2006, the Topps company began auctioning off the original art and some master sets which have appeared on eBay.

-Note that there are near-identical careds, a set of 43 cards from Topps Canada that is slightly larger in size (2-1/2" x 4-3/4").
-In my collecting, I have also acquired one European card that is multilingual.
+Note that there is a near-identical set of 43 cards from Topps Canada that is slightly larger in size (2½ x 4¾").
+In my collecting, I have also acquired one European card with multilingual text.

 1967 • Topps Comic Book Tattoos

-All of these are reproductions, a subset of the 1962 Superman tattoo cards.
-The tattoos are on the reverse side of the wrapper, so it is easy to identify the set of origin.
-In this set, the wrapper, was produced in four varieties: Superan (orange), Batman (red), Wonder Woman (blue) and Aquaman (yellow).
+All of these tattoos are reproductions, a subset of the 1962 Superman tattoo cards.
+The tattoos are printed on the reverse side of the wrapper, so it is easy to identify wrapper of origin.
+There were four variations of the wrapper: Superman (orange-red), Batman (red), Wonder Woman (blue) and Aquaman (yellow).

 1969 • Fleer Justice League of America Tattoo Gum Cards